+- understand the presentation of neurological/neurodevelopmental disorders in educational settings,

-- can integrate neuropsychological concepts in educational settings, - know assessment and management of academic skills and deficiencies, - know special needs populations in the school settings (e.g. children with ADHD, dyslexia, brain tumors), - know psychological and social problems arising from academic deficiencies.
+- can integrate neuropsychological and educational perspectives concerning learning and academic achievement,

+- are informed about assessment and management strategies in educational settings,

+- know special needs populations in school settings (e.g. children with ADHD, Fetal Alcohol Syndrome),

+- comprehend psychological and social problems arising from academic deficiencies.

 School neuropsychology is a new discipline studying the relationships between the developing brain and the processes of learning and teaching in schools.
 It integrates neuropsychological and educational principles involving the relationships between mind, brain and education in order to provide an optimal learning environment for children and adolescents.
 School neuropsychology also acknowledges that there is an increasing number of children with medical and psychiatric conditions involving the brain which affect school performance.
 Furthermore, there is an increased use of psychoactive medications but also illicit drugs which affects academic achievement.
-In this course, applications of school neuropsychology in children from special populations (e.g. ADHD) and children with academic disabilities (e.g. dyslexia) or processing deficits (e.g. brain tumors) will be discussed, based on a holistic view on the effect of disorders on school achievement.
+In this course, applications of school neuropsychology in children from special populations, children with academic disabilities and/or processing deficits (e.g. ADHD, Fetal Alcohol Syndrome) will be discussed, based on a clinical view on the effect of disorders on school achievement.
 Consequences for and requirements of assessment strategies, the curriculum, teaching practice and interventions are discussed.